getsentry/sentry-javascript/MIGRATION.md

 ## Deprecate `startTransaction()`

 In v8, the old performance API `startTransaction()` (as well as `hub.startTransaction()`) will be removed.
-Instead, you have to use the new performance APIs:
+Instead, use the new performance APIs:

 * `startSpan()`
 * `startSpanManual()`